ifyyegwim/LEMP-STACK-IMPLEMENTATION/README.md

     sudo mysql

 *Set a password for the root user using mysql_native_password as default authentication method.
 We're defining this user's password as newpassword.
-To do this, we run the command below*
+To do this, run*

     ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'newpassword';